Your child is between the0 to 6 months

 Placing toys slightly out of children’s reach

 We place toys slightly outside children’s reach, so they need to grasp to grab them.
 We make babies reach out to grab toys.
 Show on one side and put down on the other side.
 To be able to reach out and grab an object, children use the same motion as when rolling around, which develops both their fine and their gross motor skills.
-We make sure not to offer children too many toys at once (this only makes them agitated) and like to mix it up.
+We don’t offer too many toys at once, as this makes children restless.

 Don’t leave babies in their preferred position too long